The Florida Partition Process

 The net proceeds, the amount due after all costs and expenses are paid, are then divided based on the proportional ownership interests of the sellers.
 For example, if the net proceeds are $160,000 and there are four owners, each owner is awarded $40,000.

-An experienced Florida real estate lawyer will examine:
+An experienced Florida real estate partition attorney can help with the following:

-- Whether a buy-out or other settlement can be made
+- Determine whether a buy-out or other settlement can be made

-- Will represent the seller in a private sale
+- Can represent the seller in a private sale

 - Can explain the pros and cons of the partition actions